 To see Christopher Harris' rankings for the 2013 fantasy football season, click here for updates throughout the offseason.

-Here's a rundown of the key free-agent signings and other transactions that matter in the fantasy world:
+Here's a rundown of the latest free-agent signings and other transactions: